Table of Contents

 The Andean Mountain System: A Geological Marvel

-The Andes are the world's longest continental mountain range, formed by the subduction of the Nazca and Antarctic tectonic plates beneath the South American Plate.
-This ongoing collision has built a spine of rugged peaks, volcanic arcs, and high plateaus (the Altiplano) that define the continent's western flank.
-The range is not a single continuous chain but a complex system of parallel and sometimes branching cordilleras—the Western, Central, and Eastern Cordilleras—separated by deep valleys and basins.
+The Andes are the world's longest continental mountain range, stretching approximately 7,000 kilometers from Venezuela in the north to Tierra del Fuego at the southern tip of South America.
+This immense mountain system was formed by the ongoing subduction of the Nazca and Antarctic tectonic plates beneath the South American Plate.
+The intense geological activity associated with this tectonic collision has built a spine of rugged peaks, volcanic arcs, and expansive high plateaus—collectively defining the continent's western flank.

 Tectonic Origins and Major Subranges